LIUBINfighter/AlexMi-Ha_GuitarTabs/README.md

 node scripts/gp-error-filter.js --in data/raw --out data/error
 ```

 Validates all GP5 files by exporting to alphaTex format and re-importing.
 Failed files and their alphaTex exports are saved to error along with a detailed JSON report.
-Result on your machine will be [report.json](./data/error/report.json)
+Results on your machine will be [report.json](./data/error/report.json), `./data/error/fail_atex`,`./data/error/failed_gp5`.

-**3. Analyze errors**
+**Analyze errors**

 My result: [error-analysis.example.txt](./data/error-analysis.example.txt)